haberdashPI/Weber.jl/docs/src/trial_guide.md

 Normally, to add moments to a trial you simply call [`addtrial`](@ref).
 There is also [`addpractice`](@ref), and [`addbreak`](@ref).
 These functions are nearly identical to [`addtrial`](@ref) but differ in how they update the trial and offset counters, and what they automatically [`record`](@ref) to a data file.

 All of these functions take a series of iterable objects of moments.
 The moments of all arguments are added in sequence.
-For convience these iterables can be nested, allowing functions that return multiple moments themselves to be easily passed to [`addtrial`](@ref).
+For convenience these iterables can be nested, allowing functions that return multiple moments themselves to be easily passed to [`addtrial`](@ref).